-At first glance I thought the giant scorpion on Angelina Jolie’s hip at the Maleficent: Mistress of Evil premiere was a sequined part of her Atelier Versace black gown.
+At first glance I thought the giant scorpion on Angelina Jolie’s hip at the Maleficent: Mistress of Evil premiere on September 30, 2019 in Los Angeles was a sequined part of her Atelier Versace black gown.
 I didn’t think it was a fine jewel, because it’s ginormous.
 I am happy to report, I was wrong.

 The Scorpion is a 50-carat diamond and platinum brooch with gold details on the body and black diamonds on the underside and ends of the legs.
 Composed like a piece of sculpture, the tail curls over and the legs have a bend.
 Jolie conceived the slightly sinister 3-1/2 inch long statement piece with Los Angeles based jeweler, Robert Procop.